Kirdow/Krintc/README.md

 The demo currently generates tests when run with --record=true, these are then saved to [``./tests/``](./tests/) and added to this repository.
 When executing the demo using ``./run.sh`` a directory called ``./run`` gets created, and any generated files are created in there.

-These will at some point be matched at runtime in the demo towards the files in ``./tests/`` to make sure the code works as intended.
-For the most part, the images in ``./run/`` should match the ones in ``./tests/``.
+If you were to run the code using ``./run.sh --record=true`` you would record new tests from scratch and overwrite any existing tests with new ones.

+If you want to test any changes against existsing tests, run the program using ``./run.sh --test=true``.

-Anyhow, here are a few examples from the [``./tests/``](./tests/) directory.
+Here are a few examples from the [``./tests/``](./tests/) directory.

 ## japan.png
 This generates a correct Japan flag